All Aboard! 5 Arkansas Train Activities for the Whole Family

 ES&NA Railway Sightseeing Tours (Eureka Springs)

 So you’ve been to the museum and seen the trains — now it’s time to ride one.
 The ES&NA Railway in Eureka Springs recreates rail travel from the turn of the 20th century.
 Visitors can explore historic depot and steam locomotive exhibits before boarding a real train.
 The Excursion Train takes passengers on a one hour, 4.5-mile ride through the hills of the Ozarks.
 Book a trip on the lunch or dinner train for an extra special treat.
-Trains run April-October.
+Trains run April-November.

 A&M Railroad Excursions (Fort Smith, Springdale and Van Buren)

 The A&M offers round trip scenic tours through the Ozark Boston Mountains.
 Burrow through the quarter-mile Winslow Tunnel and travel high trestles more than 125 feet from the ground to see breathtaking scenery in northwest Arkansas.
 The train cars are from as early as the 1920s.
 Excursions range from three hours to all day and snacks and meals are available for purchase on board.
+There's even a children's Christmas train in December!

 Little Locomotives (Little Rock)